Love song

 she didn’t move

-and he sang another
+so he sang another

-until her eyes closed
+until her eyes closed,

 not asleep

-he knew
+he knew,

 just knowing this moment would soon be a memory